amorgan101010/Mastermind/README.md

 # Mastermind

 Currently, this contains an `Evaluator` class with a variety of implementations of a "guess evaluator" for the game Mastermind (with numbers representing the colored pegs of a physical version).
 Given a **secret** sequence of integers, a **guess** sequence of the same length is evaluated for correctness compared to the secret.
-The method returns a string containing two values: the number of _strong_ and _weak_ guess elements.
-A **strong guess** is the correct number at the correct position in the sequence; a **weak guess** is a number present in the secret, but in a different position in the secret than in the guess.
+The method returns a string containing two values: the number of _bulls_ and _cows_ in the guess.
+A **bull** is the correct value at the correct position in the sequence; a **cow** is a value in the secret, but in a different position in the secret than in the guess.

 ## How to Run